Subserosal Fibroids: Symptoms, Diagnosis, and Treatment

 • Painful sex

-What Causes Subserosal Uterine Fibroids?
+What Causes a Subserosal Fibroid?

 While women during their childbearing years have a 70 percent chance of developing fibroids, the risk for African-American women is even higher, at 80 percent.